Hrudayangam-Mehta/CS520-CAO-PRJ1/README.md

 # APEX Pipeline Simulator v2.0
 A template for 5 Stage APEX In-order Pipeline

+PS: Please use this as a reference code and cite this, do not play with plag check.
+I am making this public to help my fellow friends.

 ## Notes:

  - This code is a simple implementation template of a working 5-Stage APEX In-order Pipeline